 In Pittsburgh, Overmoyer and Fourth Economy have contributed to green stormwater planning and neighborhood redevelopment plans.
 Pittsburgh has been revitalizing its stormwater infrastructure since 2008, and Fourth Economy specifically focused on green stormwater solutions for the Pittsburgh Water and Sewer Authority in their Greening the Pittsburgh Wet Weather Plan.
-The plan also created a triple-bottom line analysis of the green infrastructure project in the Larimer neighborhood.
+The plan also created a triple-bottom-line analysis of the green infrastructure project in the Larimer neighborhood.

 Fourth Economy also works on projects that might not seem overtly ‘green’ but that still play a role in sustainability issues.
 Fourth Economy worked with the Hilltop Alliance to create a strategy to stop the decline and restore the housing market in the Pittsburgh neighborhoods of Allentown and Beltzhoover.
-Through the years, those two neighborhoods have suffered from neglect, disinvestment, and vacancy—key quality of life issues that stretch throughout the Pittsburgh region.
+Through the years, those two neighborhoods have suffered from neglect, disinvestment, and vacancy—the key quality of life issues that stretch throughout the Pittsburgh region.

 Overmoyer and Fourth Economy hope to be part of a data-driven approach to preserving the best of Pittsburgh’s past while looking towards the future.
 Overmoyer plans to demonstrate how the same tools that developers currently use can be adapted for long-term planning that focuses on the community’s quality of life.
 He believes that quality of life and increased financial returns can go hand-in-hand for developers if implemented correctly.